andy1213812/NiitanyAiFitnessApp/README.md

 ## Introduction

-AIthleteZone is a groundbreaking application that leverages advanced AI technologies, including LSTM (Long Short-Term Memory) networks and CNNs (Convolutional Neural Networks), in combination with the accelerometer and gyroscope of the Apple Watch.
+AIthleteZone is a groundbreaking application that leverages advanced AI technologies, including LSTM (Long Short-Term Memory) networks and CNNs (Convolutional Neural Networks), in combination with the accelerometer and gyroscope of not only the Apple Watch but any other smart watches.
 This innovative approach allows users to improve their workout forms by providing real-time feedback on their exercise execution, making it an essential tool for beginners and fitness enthusiasts alike.

 ## Objective